Dobrianka: History

 During World War II it was occupied by Axis troops from August 12, 1941 until September 29, 1943.

 In 1971, there was a furniture factory, a clothing factory, a vegetable drying plant, and a peat-producing enterprise.

 In January 1989, the population was 4042.

 Until 18 July 2020, Dobrianka belonged to Ripky Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Ripky Raion was merged into Chernihiv Raion.

 Until 26 January 2024, Dobrianka was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Dobrianka became a rural settlement.

 Transportation

 А railway station, on the Southwestern Railways connecting Chernihiv and Gomel, is located in Dobrianka.
 This is the closest station to the border from the Ukrainian side.

 Dobrianka has access to Highway M01 which connects Kyiv via Chernihiv to the state border and continues to Gomel behind the border.

+Economy

+Traditional occupations in Dobrianka are peat production and tailoring.